astronomer/docs/learn/airflow-openai.md

 ## Conclusion

 Congratulations!
 You used Airflow and OpenAI to get answers from your favorite Star Trek captains and compare them visually.
-You can now use Airflow to orchestrate OpenAI operations in your own machine learning pipelines. :vulcan_salute:
+You can now use Airflow to orchestrate OpenAI operations in your own machine learning pipelines. 🖖